- Smooth gliding rowing motion

 The best thing about the Hydrow is using the monitor and making the most of all the benefits and features it offers.
 If you’re used to putting on your headphones, music blazing, and powering through your workout with no distractions then this experience will differ a lot.
 I’m not saying you can’t enjoy both, just be aware that this rower offers a different experience and is not worth the money if you are not going to immerse yourself in it.

-If you’re still unsure after reading this review, Hydrow does offer a 30-day free trial.
+If you’re still unsure after reading this review, Hydrow does offer a 30-day risk-free trial.
 So you can give it a really good test run for a month and if you love it, great!
-If not, you can just send it back to them.
+If not, you can just send it back to them and get a full refund.
+This offer is only valid through Hydrow and not 3rd party retailers.

 The resistance used on the Hydrow machine is pretty unique.
 It uses an electromagnetic drag mechanism with computer-controlled resistance.
 This makes the machine super quiet (much quieter than any air rower) so you can feel comfortable exercising without disturbing the other members of your household.